Wisdom Tooth Extractions

 GET IN TOUCH

-Wisdom Tooth Extraction Referral
+Wisdom Teeth Extraction Referrals

 We are now offering an Advanced Dentistry Referral Service from dental colleagues or from patients themselves for a complex wisdom teeth extractions.
-At Larkham House we have the latest CBCT imaging scanner to enable advanced diagnosis for complex procedures and patient care.
+At Larkham House Dental Practice we have the latest CBCT imaging scanner to enable advanced diagnosis for complex procedures and patient care.
 We aim to see failed extraction patients within 7 days of receiving the referral.
 Please contact us for further details.

 All our dentists can remove wisdom teeth, but Dr Vivek Giddani is our oral surgeon who receives referrals for complex wisdom teeth extraction.